-All learners should follow a centre induction onto their qualification where the expectations of the course and the support the centre can provide the student should be discussed.

-With the qualification offering both "on the job" and classroom based activities, a clear understanding as to how these activities link together and the expectations of both components would need to be set out and discussed.

-A list of what is classed as "meaningful activities" should be made available to the learner and employer, so they are able to plan appropriate activities that count towards their overall final portfolio submission.

-The centre should assign an assessor / centre contact to the student and the employer, who would undertake regular assessments, reviews and carry out assessments of evidence where appropriate.
+- All learners should follow a centre induction onto their qualification where the expectations of the course and the support the centre can provide the student should be discussed. - With the qualification offering both "on the job" and classroom-based activities, a clear understanding as to how these activities link together and the expectations of both components would need to be set out and discussed. - A list of what is classed as "meaningful activities" should be made available to the learner and employer, so they are able to plan appropriate activities that count towards their overall final portfolio submission. - The centre should assign an assessor/centre contact to the student and the employer, who would undertake regular assessments, reviews and carry out assessments of evidence where appropriate.

-The ultimate goal is for learners to gain new skills through being demonstrated to & taking part in activities with and alongside employers.
+The ultimate goal is for learners to gain and demonstrate new skills through active participation in activities with and alongside employers.

-Appendices

-Examples of paperwork you may wish to use to capture meaningful employer activities.
-These forms are available for you to use but are not compulsory.

-Appendix 1: Compulsory Documentation
+Examples of Documents

+Pearson provides a range of Employer Involvement templates which are available for you to use.
+These are discussed below and can be accessed here on our BTEC forms and guides webpage.

+1. Compulsory documentation

+BTEC Employer Involvement Plan

-- BTEC Involvement Plan, available on the Pearson website at: http://qualifications.pearson.com/en/support/support-topics/ assessment-and-verification/btec-assess-verify-forms.html - This form is to be filled in by the centre when engaging with employers.
+This template is to be filled in by the centre when engaging with employers.
 Evidence of individual learner employer engagement will need to be provided by the centre to confirm that the activity took place.
-This can be achieved either through a centre based ILR or the engagement initial plan provided.
-(Please see Appendix 2) - Whilst this form is deemed compulsory the centre may choose to use their own centre devised form rather than the one provided.
-Any centre based form must include the information identified in the Btec devised form.
+This can be achieved either through a centre based ILR or the Engagement Initial Plan.

+Whilst the BTEC Employer Involvement Plan is deemed compulsory, you may choose to use your own centre devised form rather than the Pearson version.
+This is fine to do, however please ensure that any centre-devised templates include the information identified in the Pearson devised form.

-Appendix 2: Useful Documentation
+2. Optional Documentation

-Many centres have established paperwork for the purpose of evidencing employer involvement.
-You may find some or all of the documentation below useful for recording evidence of Employer Involvement if required.
+Many centres have established templates for the purpose of evidencing employer involvement.
+You may find some or all of the documentation below useful for recording evidence of Employer Involvement as required.